 Sunstone offers three solutions:

-- All pallets/stacks get linked to a TAG (pairing the stack ID with a TAG ID), the system will know where to find the pallet/stack at any time.
+- All pallets/stacks are linked to a TAG (pairing the stack ID with a TAG ID), the system will know where to find the pallet/stack at any time.

-- When only trolleys or a forklifts move the stacks, the position of the stack is recorded by the system based on the movement of the transport vehicle.
-Identifying the moving stack (scanner / RFID) is necessary.
-The advantage is that it’s sufficient to track only the moving vehicles with the TAGs and not all the stacks.
-On the other hand, if there are any non-tracked vehicles used for moving, the system will not be able to provide proper information on products.
+- When only trolleys or forklifts move the stacks, the position of the stack is recorded by the system based on the movement of the transport vehicle.
+The stack being moved must be identified (scanner / RFID).
+With this solution only the TAGs only track the movements of the vehicle, and not each stack separately.
+However, if any non-tracked vehicles are used to move goods, the system will not be able to provide proper information on products.